netglue/prismic-client/README.md

 The official kit can be found at [prismicio/php-kit](https://github.com/prismicio/php-kit).

-Another, soon to be abandoned fork of the official kit can be found at [netglue/prismic-php-kit](https://github.com/netglue/prismic-php-kit).
+Another, abandoned fork of the official kit can be found at [netglue/prismic-php-kit](https://github.com/netglue/prismic-php-kit).
 The reason for abandoning the fork there was the desire to start from a clean slate and make use of the recent PSRs for HTTP factories and clients, completely separate the HTML serialisation process from the content model and provide more flexible ways of hydrating your content model to objects in your domain _(Or not as the case may be!)_.